The Tarot Cards

 It is in one of my beliefs that the Tarot we have is a form of the most sacred of the ancient Hermetic teachings.

 Hermes Trismegistus may in himself represent the unification of the Greek god Hermes and the Egyptian god Thoth.
 Both were Gods of writing, scripture and beneficial magic.
 While Hermes Trismegistus walked the Earth with men, he entrusted to his chosen successors the sacred Book of Thoth.
 This work contained the secret processes by which the regeneration of humanity was to be accomplished and also served as the key to his other writings.
 Nothing definite is known about the contents of the Book of Thoth other than that its pages were covered with strange hieroglyphic figures and symbols.
-The secret processes of the Mysteries stimulate key parts of the brain and therefore the consciousness of man is extended and he is permitted to behold the Immortals and enter into the presence of the so-called superior/truer realms.
-The Book of Thoth described the method whereby this stimulation was accomplished and therefore it was something like a: “Key to Immortality.”
+The secret processes of the Mysteries stimulate key parts of the heart and therefore the consciousness of man is extended and he is permitted to behold the Immortals and enter into the presence of the so-called superior/true realms.
+The Book of Thoth described the method whereby this stimulation/activation was accomplished and therefore it was something like a: “Key to Immortality.”

 It has been asserted that the Book of Thoth is, in reality, the mysterious Tarot–a strange emblematic book of seventy-eight leaves that has been in possession of the Gypsies since the time when they were driven away from the Ancient Library of Alexandria.
 There are a few who feel quite confident that what we currently call Tarot Cards is in fact an evolution of the mysterious Book of Thoth.